-While riding with Skedaddle it is compulsory that you wear a helmet.
+While riding with Skedaddle it is compulsory to wear a helmet.
 If you don’t have a helmet or don’t intend to bring your own we may, subject to availability, be able to provide one on request.
-You will not be permitted to ride unless you wear a helmet.
+You won’t be permitted to ride unless you wear a helmet.

 Please contact us if you are unsure whether your bike or equipment will be suitable.